MTB (TV program): Magandang Tanghali Bayan/Esep-Esep (1998–2003)

 "MTB" also had its share of controversies.
-The "Calendar Girl" portion became notorious for the main hosts' green jokes which subsequently got warnings from MTRCB (then headed by veteran actress Armida Siguion-Reyna).
+The Calendar Girl portion became notorious for the main hosts' risqué jokes which subsequently got warnings from Movie and Television Review and Classification Board (MTRCB), then headed by veteran actress Armida Siguion-Reyna.
 Eventually, the ABS-CBN management intervened and suspended the three main hosts indefinitely.
-With their suspension in August 1999, the show was temporarily replaced by "Esep-Esep" for a week.
-Estrada, Santiago and Revillame came back with a bang after their suspension a week later.
+With their suspension from August 7, 1999, onwards, the show was temporarily renamed to Esep-Esep for 20 days.
+Estrada, Santiago, and Revillame returned on August 28, 1999, after their suspension almost three weeks later.

-In January 1, 2000, the show covers the millennium celebration at Times Square in New York City.
+On January 1, 2000, the show covered the millennium celebration at Times Square in New York City, United States.
+Three weeks later on January 22 of the same year, the show was celebrated on its first anniversary at the Folk Arts Theater.

 In the year 2000, the phenomenal game portion "Pera o Bayong" faced stiff competition from Eat Bulaga! when the long-running noontime show produced a segment called "Meron o Wala" (Something or Nothing).
-But despite the move from the rival show, "Pera o Bayong" still continued to enthrall viewers.
-The popular catchphrases coined by the hosts eventually became part of the Filipino pop culture.
-Because of its immense popularity, "Pera o Bayong" was made into a movie version ("Pera o Bayong not da TV)" by Star Cinema that year, with the whole "MTB" cast included.
+But despite the move from the rival show, "Pera o Bayong" continued to enthrall viewers.
+The popular catchphrases coined by the hosts eventually became part of Filipino pop culture.
+Because of its immense popularity, Pera o Bayong was made into a movie version entitled Pera o Bayong not da TV by Star Cinema that year, with the whole MTB cast included.

 Changes were suddenly made after the February 7, 2001 episode, when main host Willie Revillame was axed from the show after citing creative differences between him and the staff.
-Matinee idols Marvin Agustin, Dominic Ochoa and Rico Yan (collectively known as "Whattamen") replaced him on the show.
+Matinee idols Marvin Agustin, Dominic Ochoa, and Rico Yan (collectively known as "Whattamen") replaced him on the show.
 Top-notch stand-up comedians Marissa Sanchez and Ai-Ai delas Alas also joined the show as new female co-hosts.
-On March 12 of the same year, the show was reformatted without Revillame and it expanded to two hours on weekdays.
+On March 12 of the same year, the show was reformatted without Revillame and expanded to 2 hours on weekdays.
 "MTB" also started doing out-of-town shows abroad during that same year to promote ABS-CBN's international channel TFC.